 To get back to the example of living to 100 years: Of course I’m aware that not everyone lives this long.
 It is however very possible.
 Take 80 or 90 years if you’re more comfortable with those numbers – it doesn’t change my point, it is still ridiculous to feel old at 30, 40, or 60.

 It is time we took a step back and examined our perception of age.
 As it is, we’re spoiling the experience.
 Hollywood and the mass media don’t help but ultimately it is us who are buying the message.
 The collective madness puts many people under stress and dampens their experience of life, which in my view should be joyful and abundant.

 I’m not buying the message.
 I refuse to buy it.
 I am in my fourties and I feel more alive, healthier, and definitely happier than I’ve ever been.
 What is more, I’ve learned a lot and am much more capable of dealing with whatever life throws at me.
 It’s not as easy to throw me off-balance these days as it was 20 years ago.
 All the while I haven’t lost my sense of humour, my playfulness and silliness, and the ability to get excited and enthusiastic.

 We need to conquer back the concept of maturity.
 We also need to make old age desirable and beautiful, but again that’s a subject for a different essay.
-I have not felt young since I was around 27, and I have no intention to feel old until I’m at least 75.
-In the meantime, I will keep improving, not declining.
-I’ll cherish the lines in my face and the grey hairs on my head, while getting healther, into better shape, stronger, wiser, more mature, and ever more capable of outrageous, overflowing happiness.
+I have not felt young since I was around 27, and I have no intention of feeling old until I’m at least 80.
+In the meantime, I’ll keep improving, not declining.
+I’ll cherish the lines in my face and the grey hairs on my head, while getting healthier, into better shape, stronger, wiser, more mature, and ever more capable of outrageous, overflowing happiness.